 Jamie Simmonds is a professionally trained producer, audio engineer, and performer who specializes in hip-hop, theater, and custom projects.
 He has worked with several record labels such as NTone (Ninja Tune), K7, and Crammed/SSR, as well as major label artists like Alison Goldfrapp, Leftfield, and Pressure Drop.
 Simmonds is currently specializing in producing and mastering hip-hop and electronic music, and writing original soundtracks for critically acclaimed and award winning theater productions, including off-Broadway hits such as The Rap Guide to Evolution, The Canterbury Tales Remixed, and Ingenious Nature.

-Heather Berlin is a cognitive neuroscientist and assistant professor of psychiatry and neuroscience at Mount Sinai School of Medicine.
-She explores the complex interactions of the human brain and mind with the goal of contributing to improved treatment and prevention of impulsive and compulsive psychiatric disorders.
-She is also interested in the neural basis of consciousness and dynamic unconscious processes.
-Berlin is a visiting scholar at the New York Psychoanalytic Society and Institute, and was a visiting assistant professor at Vassar College, the Swiss Federal Institute of Technology (ETH)/University of Zurich, and The Hebrew University of Jerusalem.
-Berlin is passionate about public outreach and science communication.
-She is a presenter on the Discovery Channel and has appeared on the BBC World Service, BBC Radio 4, and StarTalk Radio.
-She received her doctorate from the University of Oxford and master of public health from Harvard University.
+Heather Berlin is assistant professor of psychiatry and neuroscience at the Icahn School of Medicine at Mount Sinai and visiting scholar at the New York Psychoanalytic Society.
+She explores interactions of the human brain and mind with the goal of contributing to improved treatment and prevention of impulsive and compulsive psychiatric disorders.
+She is also interested in the neural basis of consciousness, dynamic unconscious processes, and creativity.
+Berlin is a committee member for the National Academy of Sciences’ Science and Entertainment Exchange, host of the CUNY TV series Science Goes to the Movies and presenter on the Discovery Channel series Superhuman Showdown.
+She has made numerous media appearances, including the History Channel, BBC World Service, StarTalk Radio with Neil deGrasse Tyson, and TEDx.
+Heather Berlin received her Ph.D. from the University of Oxford and Master of Public Health from Harvard University.

 Stuart Firestein is the chair of Columbia University’s department of biological sciences where, along with his colleagues, he studies the vertebrate olfactory system, possibly the best chemical detector on the face of the planet.
 Aside from its molecular detection capabilities, the olfactory system serves as a model for investigating general principles and mechanisms of signaling and perception in the brain.